stuartellis/multiform/README.md

 Specify *STACK_VARIANT* to create an alternate deployment of the same stack in the same environment:

-    make stack-plan STACK_NAME=example_app STACK_VARIANT=feature1 ENVIRONMENT=dev
+    make stack-apply STACK_NAME=example_app STACK_VARIANT=feature1 ENVIRONMENT=dev

-By default, all of the commands apart from *stack-info* run in a container.
-To run without a container, set *SF_RUN_CONTAINER=false*.
+By default, the tooling runs every Terraform command in a temporary container.
+To run Terraform without a container, set *SF_RUN_CONTAINER=false*.
 For example:

     make stack-fmt STACK_NAME=example_app SF_RUN_CONTAINER=false

-To specify the container that the tools use, set the *SF_TOOLS_DOCKER_IMAGE* variable to the name of the container:
+To specify a different container image for Terraform, set the *SF_TOOLS_DOCKER_IMAGE* variable to the name of the container:

     make stack-fmt STACK_NAME=example_app SF_TOOLS_DOCKER_IMAGE=stackform-tools:0.4.2